googleapis/google-cloud-ruby/google-cloud-dialogflow/MIGRATING.md

     V2 of the Dialogflow service, and the gem `google-cloud-dialogflow` now simply provides a convenience wrapper.
 See
     [Library Structure](#library-structure) for more info.
- *  This library uses a new configuration mechanism giving you closer control over endpoint address, network timeouts, and retry.
+ *  The library uses a new configuration mechanism giving you closer control over endpoint address, network timeouts, and retry.
 See [Client Configuration](#client-configuration) for more info.
 Furthermore, when creating a client object, you can customize its configuration in a block rather than passing arguments to the constructor.
 See [Creating Clients](#creating-clients) for more info.
- *  Previously, methods typically had at least one positional argument.
-Now, all arguments are keyword arguments.
+ *  Previously, positional arguments were used to indicate required arguments.
+    Now, all method arguments are keyword arguments, with documentation that specifies whether they are required or optional.
 Additionally, you can pass a proto request object instead of separate arguments.
 See [Passing Arguments](#passing-arguments) for more info.
  *  Previously, some client classes included class methods for constructing resource paths.
-These paths are now instance methods, and are also available in a separate paths module.
+These paths are now instance methods on the client objects, and are also available in a separate paths module.
 See [Resource Path Helpers](#resource-path-helpers) for more info.
  *  Some classes have moved into different namespaces.
 See [Class Namespaces](#class-namespaces) for more info.

 ### Library Structure

 Older 0.x releases of the `google-cloud-dialogflow` gem were all-in-one gems that included potentially multiple clients for multiple versions of the Dialogflow service.
-Factory methods such as `Google::Cloud::Dialogflow::Agents.new()` would return you client instances such as `Google::Cloud::Dialogflow::V2::AgentsClient`.
+Factory methods such as `Google::Cloud::Dialogflow::Agents.new` would return you instances of client classes such as `Google::Cloud::Dialogflow::V2::AgentsClient`.
 These classes were all defined in the same gem.

 With the 1.0 release, the `google-cloud-dialogflow` gem still provides factory methods for obtaining clients.
 (The method signatures will have changed.
 See [Creating Clients](#creating-clients) for details.)
-However, the actual client classes have been moved into separate gems, on per service version.
+However, the actual client classes have been moved into separate gems, one per service version.
 Currently, Dialogflow has one version, V2.
-The `Google::Cloud::Dialogflow::V2::Agents::Client` class, along with its helpers and data types, are now part of the `google-cloud-dialogflow-v2` gem.
+The `Google::Cloud::Dialogflow::V2::Agents::Client` class, along with its helpers and data types, is now part of the `google-cloud-dialogflow-v2` gem.

-For normal usage, you can continue to install the `google-cloud-dialogflow` gem and continue to use factory methods to create clients.
-This will remain the easiest way to use the Dialogflow client.
+For normal usage, you can continue to install the `google-cloud-dialogflow` gem (which will bring in the versioned client gems as dependencies) and continue to use factory methods to create clients.
 However, you may alternatively choose to install only one of the versioned gems.
 For example, if you know you will only use `V2` of the service, you can install `google-cloud-dialogflow-v2` by itself, and construct instances of the `Google::Cloud::Dialogflow::V2::Agents::Client` client class directly.

 ### Client Configuration